OAuth-Apis/apis/README.md

 ### Tests

-Optionally you can build the entire project with the integration and selenium tests enabled
+Optionally you can build the entire project with the integration and selenium tests enabled:

 mvn clean install -P integration